2lambda123/iotaledger-wasp/documentation/docs/guide/development_tools/docker_preconfigured.md

 ## Usage

-Wasp is configured to allow any connection coming from `wasp-cli`.
+By default, Wasp wil lallow any connection coming from `wasp-cli`.
 This is fine for development purposes, but please ensure you don’t run it on a publicly available server or create matching firewall filter rules if you do so.

 Other than that, everything should simply work as expected.
 Faucet requests will be handled.
 You will be able to deploy and run smart contracts.
-All useful [ports](#reachable-ports) such as are available to the local machine.
+All useful [ports](#reachable-ports) are available to the local machine.

 ### Start